2020 Democrats confronting debate over letting felons vote

 "Sen. Sanders is taking it one step farther than most campaigns have," said Mark Mauer of The Sentencing Project, a group that advocates letting prisoners vote.
 "Even if you're sitting in a maximum-security prison, you retain most of the fundamental rights of a U.S. citizen."

 Only two states now allow prisoners to vote — Maine and Vermont, Sanders' home state.
+But debate over the issues has begun percolating in a handful of other states, backed by advocates who see it as a civil rights issue.
 Asked Monday during a CNN town hall whether he supported allowing sex offenders or terrorists such as marathon bomber Dzhokhar Tsarnaev to vote, Sanders did not hesitate.

 "The right to vote is inherent to our democracy — yes, even for terrible people," Sanders said.
 "Once you start chipping away and you say, 'Well, that guy committed a terrible crime, not going to let him vote.
 Oh, that person did that, not going to let that person vote.'
 You're running down a slippery slope."

+Sanders reiterated his support for the voting rights of prisoners on Wednesday, tweeting: "More than 30 countries around the world today such as Canada, South Africa and Finland allow prisoners to vote.
+This is not a radical idea."

-At the same town hall, California Sen. Kamala Harris, a former prosecutor, stressed that she backed restoring voting rights to released convicts.
+At Monday's town hall, California Sen. Kamala Harris, a former prosecutor, stressed that she backed restoring voting rights to released convicts.
 Of those in prison, she said, "I think we should have that conversation."

 Harris hedged further on Tuesday.
 "There has to be serious consequences for the most extreme types of crimes," she told reporters at a campaign stop.